Women of Grace meet

 The Meals Ministry provides meals for individuals or families who need assistance in times of illness, grief, new baby, or other situations.
 If

-you would like to help when meals are needed for those at Grace, contact Amy Simmers.
+you would like to help when meals are needed for those at Grace, contact the church office.

 Men's Fellowship meets the first Thursday of the month at Traditions in Harrisonburg at 11:45 am.
 Men of all ages welcome!

 Grace has many small groups that meet on a regular basis.
 Contact Kay Kibler if you are interested in joining or starting a group.

-All are invited to Grace for a time of fellowship & Bible Study every second and fourth Wednesday.
+All are invited to Grace for a time of fellowship & Bible Study every second and fourth Wednesday during the school year.
 The evening will begin with a provided meal at 6 pm, followed at 6:30 by several Bible Study groups to choose from: Lighthouse – video series for all ages/genders; Grace Girls - Jr. & Sr. High girls; Men’s & Boys’ Bible Study – for all ages; A children’s lesson is provided for grades K-5.
 Coordinated by Pastor Kinley.